Fernwood’s history is in the land, the lake, and the structures around camp but mostly it is found in the people who have lived here. – Macky King

 She was quick to say that she just perpetuated her father’s dream, yet as history has proven, her father’s dream was also her lifelong passion.
 Her impact as Fernwood’s director for 60 years is immeasurable, and the impact she had on those of us who were lucky enough to know her is invaluable.

 In her life, Macky lived the Fernwood ideals that she taught to so many girls:

 • She lived simply

 • She was tolerant and unselfish

 • She spent a lifetime developing thousands of loving and lifelong friends

 The original intent is still here … no one is afraid to say ‘I love you’ and I think the children here have an affection for each other that is very deep. – Macky King

 In 1989, Macky invited Fritz Seving to join Fernwood’s leadership team with her daughter-in-law Claire King.
 Coming with a lifetime of experience in the resident camping industry and a B.S. in childhood education, he assisted her in guiding camp through the 1990’s.
 After entrusting the future of camp to the Seving family in 2003, Macky King passed away four years later at the age of 91, and while her presence at camp is missed everyday, we celebrate her life by carrying on the traditions she held so dearly.

-Today, with a collective 70 years of experience running Fernwood, the leadership team is headed by Ellyn Weinstein Black and Fritz and Christine Seving.
+Today, with more than 75 collective years of experience running Fernwood, the leadership team is headed by Ellyn Weinstein Black and Fritz and Christine Seving.

 Ellyn Weinstein Black